Looking for a PS5? Here’s where to find one in the UK today

 Spring has sprung, yet it’s still undeniably difficult to buy a PS5.
 What’s new?
 It has now been well over a year since its launch, yet we’re all still struggling to find a console thanks to the ongoing global semiconductor shortage sparked by the coronavirus pandemic.

 That said, things have certainly looked up this March after having faced a dire start to 2022 with the worst two months for drops on record in January and February.
-So far this month, we’ve seen restocks from Amazon, EE, Hamleys, ShopTo, PlayStation Direct, Very, Littlewoods, AO, John Lewis & Partners (finally), Smyths Toys, Game – thrice, Currys and Argos.
+In March we’ve seen restocks from Amazon, EE, Hamleys, ShopTo, PlayStation Direct, Very, Littlewoods, AO, John Lewis & Partners (finally), Smyths Toys, Game – thrice, Currys and Argos.
+It’s the last day of the month, but we could still see a couple more restocks before we roll into April.

 Our liveblog is here to get you one of Sony’s elusive next-gen consoles, as well as provide you with the details on the best games and accessories to grab alongside your new machine.
 If you want to find out which online retailers will be the first to restock, then keep scrolling to receive updates as they happen.

-Note: UPDATE: The PS5 could restock at Argos and AO before before the end of this week.
-Read on for more information.